 Announcements that Let the Stats Shine

 These announcements are great because they are more about the stats than the photographs, so if you’re not feeling up to a professional photoshoot a week after giving birth, these are a great option because even a few little snaps taken at home will do the trick for these ones.
-If you’re looking for some inspiration, check out my Baby & Cool Photography board on Pinterest or check out this great tutorial on how to photograph a newborn.
+If you’re looking for some inspiration, check out my Baby & Cool Photography board on Pinterest.

 Everything about this announcement is just lovely in my opinion.
 It gets all the details in there graphically and tastefully.
 They have a baby girl version as well.